terrablue/theanswerisc/content/blog/encapsulation-in-c.md

 The `extern` keyword tells C that the `flog_string_length` will be resolved during linkage.

-Then, in `string.c`, you invert the binding.
+You then invert the binding in in `string.c`

 ```c
 static size_t get_length(char const string[]) {